 Public Interest, External and Internal Resources Committed

-There is a high level of public interest or support for the project such as input from the public, including the regulated community, EPA, citizens, and environmental groups.
+There is a high level of public interest or support for the project such as input from the public, including the regulated community, U.S. EPA, citizens, and environmental groups.

 External resources have already been expended or will be dedicated to the project in the future.
 These resources may include grant funding or funding provided by affected parties to assist the Water Board in coordinating technical information and stakeholder outreach for Basin Plan amendments.